56789a1987/node-native-dialog/README.md

   - `encoding` - string, optional, the encoding to use, or undefined to disable character transcoding

   Specify the encoding of the console.
-Unicode characters may display incorrectly on Windows in some locales due to console encoding mismatch.
+Unicode characters may display incorrectly on Windows using some locales.

-  For example in simplified Chinese locale (GB2312 encoding), you need to use `setEncoding('gbk')` if unicode characters are incorrect in return values.
+  For example the simplified Chinese locale (GB2312 encoding), you need to use `setEncoding('gbk')` if unicode characters are incorrect in return values.

-*Example scripts are available in `/examples`, you can try them out by yourself.*
+More examples can be found in `/examples`

-## Compile the Windows version from source
+## Compile from source

-The source files can be found in `/vs-project`.
-You can use Visual Studio to edit and build.
-Make sure you selected the Release configuration.
+The source codes of the required Windows executable can be found in `/vs-project`.
+It's a Visual Studio project.

-You can also use MinGW to build.
-To do so, you need to have [mingw-w64](https://sourceforge.net/projects/mingw-w64/files/mingw-w64/) in your PATH, then run `build-mingw.bat`.
-The built binary has better native compatibility across multiple Windows versions in this way.

 ## Known issues

 - This is still experimental and there might be issues.

 - The promise rejects if the dialog process fails to start or exits unexpectedly.
 Add error handling if you're using it in a critical process.

-## Contributing

-Contributing is open.
-Open an issue, or comment on an existing one before starting a PR, if you want the best chance of it being accepted.
-(I don't want to see wasted effort)

 ## License